b3b0/nmapdb/README.md

 Everything else from this point is straight-forward.
 You can use list files (-iL) for inventorying multiple hosts.

-All working elemets of this software are located at: `/opt/nventory` Actual database location: `/opt/nventory/database/database.db`
+All working elemets of this software are located at `/opt/nventory`.

+Actual database location: `/opt/nventory/database/database.db`.

 Feel free to fork it / break it / bop it.